UMass board votes to raise tuition - The Boston Globe

 The tuition increases at the state’s public universities come against a backdrop of disagreement on investments into higher education on Beacon Hill.

-Gov. Maura Healey recommended a $93 million expansion of the MassGrant Plus scholarship program, for low-income, in-state undergraduates.
-This increase, the largest proposed in the program’s history, would expand the scholarship to part-time students and cover additional direct costs of attendance such as fees, books and supplies.
+Governor Maura Healey recommended a $93 million expansion of the MassGrant Plus scholarship program, for low-income, in-state undergraduates.
+This increase, the largest proposed in the program’s history, would expand the scholarship to part-time students and cover additional direct costs of attendance such as fees, books, and supplies.
 The Healey administration estimates the $93 million would provide 33,000 students with assistance.

-Healey recommended a total $360 million of the $1 billion that the state expects to bring in through the surtax be spent on higher education initiatives -- and unique to her budget, which was drafted by former UMass finance official Matt Gorzkowicz, is a “tuition lock” proposal.
+Healey recommended $360 million of the $1 billion that the state expects to bring in through the surtax be spent on higher education initiatives — and unique to her budget, which was drafted by former UMass finance official Matt Gorzkowicz, is a “tuition lock” proposal.

-Under the governor’s plan, students attending UMass or state universities would lock in four years of the same tuition during their first year, though it could be increased for each incoming class of students.
-Healey proposes $59 million to offset costs for the initiative.
-She also recommended $140 million for one-time investments in capital improvement to public colleges and universities’ campuses.

-House leaders’ version of the budget did not include capital improvements or the tuition lock proposal, though they proposed increasing the High Demand Scholarship Program from $2 million to $50 million.
-This scholarship is given to students pursuing “in-demand” jobs in Massachusetts, who commit to staying in the state five years after graduation.
-Healey’s budget did not include any money for this initiative.